 Even though jobs are looking up this year, it's still not a buyers' market.
 As thousands of formerly unemployed workers dust off their ties and Oxfords and head back to the office, what are they finding?
 Is their paycheck better or worse?
 How have their benefits changed?
 Are their hours longer?
 Shorter?
 More flexible?

-The good news is the unemployment rate is slowly ticking down – from 9 percent in October 2011 to 8.5 percent in December.
+True, the unemployment rate is slowly ticking down--from 9 percent in October 2011 to 8.5 percent in December.
 Nonfarm payroll employment rose by 200,000 in December, and hiring was up in retail, hospitality, professional services and health care.

 Yet, for the majority of U.S. workers, average wages have remained stagnant for decades, and median household income dipped during the recession, declining 6.4 percent between 2007 and 2010.
 According to a study released in December by the John J. Heldrich Center for Workforce Development at Rutgers, just 7 percent of those who were let go during the recession have matched previous income.
 A little over half reported taking a pay cut – and of those, 29 percent took a reduction in salary by 30 percent or higher.
 To top off the bad news, 30 percent of the reemployed percent took a reduction in benefits.